MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/asdmp-monitoring-configuration.md

 ## Elastic Pools Monitoring

-The management pack can monitor databases that are part of SQL elastic pools.
+The management pack can monitor SQL elastic pool databases.

 Elastic pools provide a simple resource allocation mechanism for managing and scaling multiple databases that have varying and unpredictable usage demands.
 For more information, see the [Elastic pools help you manage and scale multiple databases in Azure SQL Database](https://docs.microsoft.com/azure/azure-sql/database/elastic-pool-overview) article.